 What if I’m Exclusively Pumping And/Or Mixed Feeding?

 While the actual way in which your baby receives the milk can affect this process, as mentioned previously, we do know that even just kissing or touching your baby leads to a change in your milk.
 While your baby will not be mixing their saliva with your milk at your nipple, you will still be exchanging germs and bugs through cuddles and kisses.
 This will also help change your milk to fit your child’s needs.
 Remember, every bit of milk you can give your baby is important!
-If you are feeding formula and your expressed breastmilk (mixed feeding), you are still going through this process for that expressed milk to provide milk that meets your child’s specific needs.
+If you are feeding formula and your expressed breastmilk (combination feeding), you are still going through this process for that expressed milk to provide milk that meets your child’s specific needs.

 As you cuddle and kiss your baby, you can also think about how amazing your body is at changing those cuddles into species-specific milk just for your child.
 Our bodies are incredible!
 Your milk brings them these immune-building properties.
 It also serves to comfort, gives pain relief, and is tantrum soother for when they are energetic, independent toddlers.
 Breastfeeding brings them (and you) so much.